codelamer/phalcon-jwt-auth/README.md

 # phalcon-jwt-auth

-A simple JWT middleware for Phalcon Micro to handle stateless authentication.
+A simple /JWT middleware for Phalcon Micro to handle stateless authentication.

 ## Installation
 ```bash